ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 exposed, and cannot be extracted (See {{Platform-DevID-TPM-2.0}}).

-Keeping keys safe is just part of attestation security; knowing which keys are bound to the device in question is just as important.
+Keeping keys safe is a critical enabler of trustworthiness, but it's just part of attestation security; knowing which keys are bound to the device in question is just as important in an environment where private keys are never exposed.

 While there are many ways to manage keys in a TPM (see {{Platform-DevID-TPM-2.0}}), RIV includes support for "zero touch" provisioning (also known as zero-touch onboarding) of fielded